Peter-Hou/Predicting-Drug-Binding-Sites-in-Human-Proteins/README.md

 Day 6-7 (Feb 16-17): Model selection and training

-Train multiple models (such as decision trees, random forests, support vector machines, etc.) using the training data.
+Check similar projects and research paper on model selection Train multiple models (such as decision trees, random forests, support vector machines, etc.) using the training data.
 Evaluate each model on the validation data and compare their performance.
 Select the best-performing model and fine-tune its hyperparameters.